 The Bill Lane Center prides itself on being an academic home for Stanford undergraduates and strives to provide students with high-quality, interdisciplinary opportunities and resources.
 Students from a wide variety of disciplines regularly conduct research at the Center as research assistants.
 This page lists the three main research programs available to both undergraduate and graduate students: research assistantships on existing Bill Lane Center research projects, research assistantships on independent projects, and an environmental journalism internship.

-The Bill Lane Center's research assistants pursue original research with faculty, working part-time for a maximum of 10 hours per week each quarter and/or full-time up to 40 hours per week for 10 consecutive weeks during the summer.
+The Bill Lane Center's research assistants pursue original research with faculty, working part-time for up to 10 hours per week each quarter and/or full-time up to 40 hours per week for 10 consecutive weeks during the summer.
 Students meet regularly with their mentor(s) to discuss research goals and plans.

 Full-time research assistants are given a base stipend of $7,500 for the summer quarter.
 Student financial aid needs and cost of living adjustments may be added to the stipend depending on need.

 Students from all years and all disciplines are encouraged to apply for positions.

 Students will undertake a defined project under the mentorship of a faculty member and will present research results at the end of the project.

 The Bill Lane Center is seeking students interested in contributing in the following areas.
 We are especially seeking additional students for the first project listed for summer 2023, but may consider additional students for the other two projects as well.

 Water, Climate Change and Disasters on the Western Coast (we are particularly seeking additional students for this project for Summer 2023):